pr0g/as/README.md

 T vec3_t<T>::*vec3_t<T>::elem[3] = { &vec3_t<T>::x, &vec3_t<T>::y, &vec3_t<T>::z }; // .cpp file
 ```

 This definitely looks more complicated than the previous snippets but it isn't as bad as it looks at first glance.
-Essentially what's happening is we introduce 3 new member variables (`x`, `y`, `z`) for this specialization which is where the actual data is stored per instance (no surprises there!).
+Essentially what's happening is we introduce 3 new member variables (`x`, `y`, `z`) for this specialization which is where the actual data is stored per instance (no surprises there).

 The first unusual bit of code to examine is the declaration of the static member `float Vec::*elem[3];`.
 The syntax may be unfamiliar but this is declaring an array of _member pointers_ (not just regular pointers) indicated by the `Vec::` prefix before `*elem[3]`.
 Because it's static we need to initialize it in the .cpp file.
 Here were setup each member pointer to point to the address of the member variables of the class (so `elem[0]` corresponds to the address/offset of `x` in `vec3_t`).